 Meet Our Leadership

 Alanna is a firm believer in the dignity and potential of every person.
-In her role as Global Dignity's Home Office Director, she supports the organization's dynamic leadership network working in 80 nations.
+During her time as Global Dignity's Home Office Director from 2018-2022, she supported the organization's dynamic leadership network working in 80 nations.
+She is now honored to serve as the organization's Board Secretary.

 Prior the joining Global Dignity, Alanna was Director of Brand Communications for The Doe Fund, a New York City-based non-profit providing support and opportunity to men who are formerly incarcerated or homeless.